 Keep in mind when you're marketing your retirement community that the resident isn't always the audience you need to reach.
 Often it's their adult children who are making the ultimate decision that their senior parents are no longer safe living at home.

-If this is the case, the decision is likely the source of tension between family members, and alleviating those fears will be necessary to make the choice easier on all parties.
+If this is the case, the decision is likely the source of tension between family members, and alleviating those fears will be necessary to make the choice easier for all parties.
 Think about the most common questions you receive from adult children, and consider providing materials that you can give to seniors' family members that help them talk to their aging parents about the fears they might have and the advantages that come from living in a senior living community.

-This will foster trust with seniors' families struggling with an emotional decision, help alleviate some of the fear that their parents may have and promote the value of your community — that's a win-win-win situation.
+This will foster trust with seniors' families struggling with an emotional decision, help alleviate some of the fear that their parents may have, and promote the value of your community — that's a win-win-win situation.

 10. Host events for residents and prospects

 Foster a sense of community for both your current residents and prospects by hosting events catered to both.
 Holiday parties and other occasions are great ways to earn the trust of potential residents and their families and showcase the culture and sense of unity your community has to offer.